yvesdebeer/alexa-watson/README.md

 Go to [https://developer.amazon.com/alexa/console/ask](https://developer.amazon.com/) and click the `Create Skill` button.

 * Enter a 'Skill name' e.g. 'Watson' and click `Create skill`
-* Select the 'Start from scratch' template and hit the `Choose` button.
+* Select the 'Hello World Skill' template and hit the `Continue with template` button.
-* Provide an invocation name 'Watson' or 'weather channel'
+* Provide an invocation name 'ibm watson' or 'weather channel'
-* Add a custom slot type: In the left sidebar menu, click on 'Slot Types (#)' and hit '+ Add'.
+* Add a custom slot type: In the left sidebar menu, click on `Assets` - `Slot Types (#)` and hit '+ Add Slot Type'.
-* Use the name 'BAG_OF_WORDS' and hit the `Create custom slot type` button.
+* Use the name 'BAG_OF_WORDS' and hit the `Next` button.
 * Now 'BAG_OF_WORDS' needs a slot value.
 Just enter `Hello World` and hit the plus sign so that it has a slot value.
-* Add a custom intent type: In the left sidebar menu, click on 'Intents (#)' and hit '+ Add'.
+* Add a custom intent type: In the left sidebar menu, click on `Interaction Model`- `Intents (#)` and hit `+ Add Intent`.
 * Use the name 'EveryThingIntent' and hit the `Create custom intent` button.
 * Add {EveryThingSlot} under Sample Utterances.
 Use the plus sign to create the EveryThingSlot.
 * Scroll down to 'Intent Slots (#)'
-* Use the 'Select a slot type' pulldown to give 'EveryThingSlot' the slot type 'BAG_OF_WORDS'.
+* Use the 'Select a slot type'-pulldown to give 'EveryThingSlot' the slot type 'BAG_OF_WORDS'.
+* Delete the 'HelloWorldIntent' from the list of Intents.

 **Configure the endpoint:**